mpa139/allanlab/_pages/slcn_timeline.md

 The Final phase is when participants submit their algorithms for the final challenge ranking.
 This phase has two tasks:

 1. Birth age prediction on template space data
-2. Prediction of cognitive outcome with Bayley-III Cognitive and Language scales scores
+2. Prediction of cognitive outcome with Bayley-III composite cognitive scores

 The performance on each of these tasks contributes to the final ranking - please see [Evaluation]() for more details.